ntalmon/brain/README.md

 There are several ways to get the uploaded data:
 - The API - RESTful API for getting data from the database (users, snapshots, results, etc.).
 - The CLI - command line interface for the API.
-- The GUI - reflects the API and presenting the uploaded data.
+- The GUI - reflects the API and presents the uploaded data.

 ## Installation
 1. Clone the repository and enter it: